AM Investment Strategies LLC Makes New Investment in GE HealthCare Technologies Inc. (NASDAQ:GEHC)

 Shares of NASDAQ GEHC opened at $68.46 on Friday.
 The stock’s 50-day moving average is $69.24 and its two-hundred day moving average is $76.09.
 The company has a debt-to-equity ratio of 1.44, a quick ratio of 0.92 and a current ratio of 1.22.
 GE HealthCare Technologies Inc. has a 1-year low of $53.00 and a 1-year high of $87.83.

-GE HealthCare Technologies (NASDAQ:GEHC – Get Free Report) last released its quarterly earnings data on Tuesday, July 25th.
-The company reported $0.92 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.87 by $0.05.
-The business had revenue of $4.82 billion for the quarter, compared to analyst estimates of $4.79 billion.
-The firm’s quarterly revenue was up 7.4% on a year-over-year basis.
+GE HealthCare Technologies (NASDAQ:GEHC – Get Free Report) last issued its quarterly earnings results on Tuesday, July 25th.
+The company reported $0.92 earnings per share for the quarter, topping the consensus estimate of $0.87 by $0.05.
+The company had revenue of $4.82 billion for the quarter, compared to analysts’ expectations of $4.79 billion.
+The business’s revenue for the quarter was up 7.4% on a year-over-year basis.
 Analysts anticipate that GE HealthCare Technologies Inc. will post 3.8 EPS for the current fiscal year.

 GE HealthCare Technologies Dividend Announcement